scality/Zenko/docs/docsource/operation/Introduction/supported_clouds+services.rst

 Supported Targets
 -----------------

-Zenko can replicate stored data at the site level to the following supported private and public clouds:
+XDM can replicate stored data at the site level to the following supported private and public clouds:

 *  Amazon S3-based public clouds: